-Amounts owed by group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest at rates based on LIBOR plus a margin.
+Amounts owed to group undertakings are unsecured, have no fixed date of repayment, are interest free and are repayable on demand.

 Amounts owed by group undertakings above represent balances owed by fellow AECOM entities that are wholly owned subsidiaries of the ultimate parent undertaking.